amajor/DatabaseAddressbookORM/README.md

 ## Requirements

 It is recommended that you use [PyCharm](https://www.jetbrains.com/pycharm/download/) as your IDE for this project.
-This allows you to easily create a virual environment for loading dependencies.
+This allows you to easily create a virtual environment for loading dependencies.

 * [Install MySQL](https://dev.mysql.com/downloads/mysql/)